This page provides brief definitions and links to more information of terms that are used in the Anthos Service Mesh documentation.

 - Mesh CA

-The name of the Google-managed certificate authority that manages mTLS certificates.
+The name of the managed certificate authority that manages mTLS certificates.
 Mesh CA is enabled by default when you install Anthos Service Mesh on GKE clusters on Google Cloud, and you can optionally enable Mesh CA when you install Anthos Service Mesh 1.10 or higher on Anthos clusters on VMware or bare metal.
+For more information see Security overview.

 - mutual TLS